Luther Alexander Gotwald

 Luther Alexander Gotwald, D.D.
-(January 31, 1833 – September 15, 1900) was a professor of theology in the Wittenberg Theological Seminary in the United States.
-He was tried for heresy by the board of directors at Wittenberg College in Springfield, Ohio, on April 4 and 5, 1893, which put on trial many key issues that Lutherans still debate today.
+(January 31, 1833 – September 15, 1900) was an American Confessional Lutheran theologian and professor of Christian theology at the Wittenberg Theological Seminary in Springfield, Ohio.
+He was tried for heresy by the board of directors at the Wittenberg College in Springfield on April 4 and 5, 1893, which highlighted many key issues that American Lutherans still debate today.
 Gotwald died in 1900 in Springfield.

 Family

 Gotwald was born in York Springs, Adams County, Pennsylvania, on January 31, 1833, the fifth child of seven brothers and five sisters.
 His parents were Lutheran minister Daniel Gotwald and his wife, Susannah (Krone) Gotwald, both natives of Pennsylvania and of German ancestry.

-The elder Gotwald was a prominent minister of the Lutheran Church and reportedly was "one of the most able and eloquent Lutheran ministers of his time".
+The elder Gotwald was a prominent minister of the Lutheran church and reportedly was "one of the most able and eloquent Lutheran ministers of his time".
 Daniel Gotwald was born in Manchester Township, York County, Pennsylvania, on December 16, 1793.
 Daniel's German immigrant parents were Andrew and Mary Magdalene Gottwald.
 Daniel was christened January 26, 1794, in Quickel's Church, Conewago Township, Pennsylvania.
-Daniel and Susannah were married on July 22, 1819, in York, Pennsylvania, by John George Schmucker, the then forty-eight-year-old pastor of Christ Lutheran Church of York, and the father of famous Lutheran theologian and educator, Samuel Simon Schmucker.
+Daniel and Susannah were married on July 22, 1819, in York, Pennsylvania, by John George Schmucker, the then 48-year-old pastor of Christ Lutheran Church of York, and the father of famous Lutheran theologian and educator, Samuel Simon Schmucker.
 Daniel lived in York, where he worked as a carpenter, until the birth of his third child.
 In time, Daniel came to see himself as a very sinful man who was in great peril of "eternal death".

 Alarmed and almost bereft of reason by the wretchedness of his mind, he sold his farm, quit his business, bought a small home, placed mother and her little family in it and then, on horseback, started off on a long journey, scarcely knowing or caring whither, only anxious in some way to relieve his mind of the terrible spiritual burden with which it was constantly oppressed.
 He was absent some months, having journeyed up into New York State, then out into Ohio, then back through Pennsylvania.
 But his religious convictions still clung to him.
 Nor could he, for a long time, find the rest he desired.
 Day and night, as mother has often informed me, did he wrestle and plead with God for mercy.
 Meeting after meeting, for prayer and religious services, did he attend, but still the burden of sin rested upon his soul.
 At last, however, he found all, and more than he sought.
 Near his home, out in a secluded field, was a tree, at the foot of which he had often agonised in prayer for mercy.
 That was his spiritual birthplace.
 There his Saviour met him, and spoke peace to his soul.
 There the burden was removed.
 There God, through Christ, was reconciled to him and there he received the sweet and blessed assurance of his adoption into the family of God.